accesscode-2-1/unit-3-project/demos/practice_demo_guidelines.md

 #### Format:
 1. Review the problem
 2. Explain the solution
-3. Demo your prototype of the MVP
+3. Demo your prototype
+    *This should be a working prototype* - a single app with workign core features (not just UI)
+4. Review retrospective notes
   a.
-Review retrospective notes
+Goals for upcoming week
   b.
-Goals for upcoming week
-4. Challenges faced
+Challenges faced
 5. Feedback

 #### Logistical Necessities